- Life & Money

 Get an estimate of how much coverage makes sense for you.

 You can use your accumulated cash value to help pay your premiums.
-You can use it as collateral for a mortgage or other personal loan.3 You can even use the money to pay for tuition, a down payment on a house, unexpected medical expenses — anything, really (it’s your money).
+You can use it as collateral for a bank loan or take a life insurance loan from the insurance company3.
+You can even use the money to pay for tuition, a down payment on a house, unexpected medical expenses—anything, really (it’s your money).
 You can generally access your policy’s cash value tax free, as well.

 Get startedWhole life insurance may have dividends

 While they aren’t guaranteed, some insurance companies will pay annual dividends on your policy.
 You can simply take that dividend as cash (there may be tax consequences if you go this route).
-Or, you can plow those dividends back into your policy to grow your cash value and/or death benefit (and, in turn, your subsequent dividends) faster.
+Or you can put those dividends back into your policy to grow your death benefit and cash value.

 Whole life insurance can help in retirement

 Here’s the thing you’ll learn about life insurance: There is no “one size fits all.”
 Everyone is painting a different financial picture.
 No two families are alike.
 What works for your neighbor might not be the best option for you.
-One of the best places to start is with an online calculator, which will give you a rough approximation of how much insurance you might need.
-But when it comes to crossing the finish line, a financial planner or professional can help you sort through the options and chart a path that’s best for you.
+One of the best places to start is with an online whole life insurance calculator, which will give you a rough approximation of how much insurance you might need.

 1 Certain product designs combine term insurance and whole life insurance, and may be subject to premium increases.